Enniskillen bombing: 'The injuries were horrific - I knew it would get worse'

 I wrapped up the Belfast ceremony as sensitively as I could, jumped in my car and drove off at some speed in the direction of Enniskillen.

-This was a time before mobile phones - the only contact I had with the outside world while I was driving was the standard car radio in the dashboard.
+This was a time before mobile phones - the only contact I had with the outside world was the car radio in the dashboard.

 I parked up and went straight along Belmore Street to the scene of the explosion.
 The dust had settled but the debris was all over the place.